 Loosen any tight clothing the person might be wearing and keep them warm by covering them with a warm blanket.

 Don’t let a victim under shock, eat or drink anything.
 If the victim is vomiting, lay them on their side to prevent choking.
 The same applies to victims with blood coming from the mouth.
 Also, do not place victims with signs of spinal injury in this position.

 See if the victim has any medical identification on him.
 For all emergencies, call for emergency response as soon as possible and offer as much information as you can.

 Always attend to the most life-threatening emergencies first.
 These include victims who are in shock and bleeding.
-For persons who are showing signs of cardiac arrest or heart attack, start on CPR.
-If you are uncertified on CPR, you can perform the hands-only as you await emergency medical services to take over the situation.
-It is also essential to learn never to jeopardize your life as you try to rescue others.
+Then, start CPR for persons showing signs of cardiac arrest or heart attack.
+If you are uncertified on CPR, you can perform hands-only CPR as you wait for emergency medical services to take over the situation.
+It is also essential to learn never to jeopardize your life while trying to rescue others.